 Lace-up your hiking boots and wander down one of the 26 trails in the park, find a hidden cove all to yourself and enjoy a snack, or do some camping, fishing, and kayaking!
 There are endless things to do here.

 We enjoyed this walk, but it was quite popular — for good reason.
-Your best bet would be to get there early and enjoy the quieter trail (you may even spot some moose.)
+Your best bet would be to get there early and enjoy the quieter trail — you may even spot a moose.

 Depending on the tides, Ingonish Beach is either rocky or sandy and even though the water was chilly when we visited, Nick still went for a dip in the ocean!